-This is actually two one-semester courses, culminating in a separate AP exam for each at the end of the year: Mechanics, and Electricity and Magnetism.
+58170 Grade Level: 11th-12th Prerequisite: Science: A- in Honors Physics or A- AP Physics 1 AP application and department approval required in all a separate AP exam for each at the end of the year: Mechanics, and Electricity and Magnetism.
 Both semesters employ introductory calculus in problem solving and are designed to build on and expand on some of the topics covered in Honors Physics.
 Topics in Mechanics include kinematics, conservation of energy, rotational dynamics, and angular momentum.
 Second semester topics include electric fields, Gauss's Law, electric potentials, magnetism and electromagnetic induction.
 Upon completion of the course, students will be prepared for both AP Physics C exams as well as having the foundations for engineering in college.